cfbanks/pizza/README.md

     <img src="60_ooni_calculator.jpg" alt = "60% dough calculator image" width= "60%" height= "60%" title= "60% same day dough">

+    - Side note:

+        If you prefer a video of how to do everything, I came across this YouTube video that I really like.
+His techniques are a little bit different from what I share here, but I think he has done more pizza research than me so you may want to try his technique as well some time.
+I will be giving it a try in the future.
+Here is the link to the video.
+If you have about 30 minutes some time to watch it, you will learn a lot: [https://youtu.be/l0nAMbbYziI](https://youtu.be/l0nAMbbYziI "great pizza video")

 - Here are my usual steps for making this kind of same day dough:

 1. Use half the warm water and add yeast to it for 5 min to activate the yeast and dissolve the salt in the other half of the water.